deanishe/alfred-mailto/src/help.md

 #### Name/address formatting ####

 By default, **MailTo** sends recipients to your email client with the format `Bob Smith <bob.smith@example.com>`.
-Some clients can't handle this format, and they will just receive the email address.

-Currently, Airmail is the only "blacklisted" client, but if your preferred client also doesn't like the name + email format, you can use `mailtoconf` and the `Change Format â€¦` option or `mailtoformat` to change the default settings.
+Some email clients, however, require the `mailto:` URL to be constructed in a certain way. **MailTo** knows how to handle many popular email apps, but in some cases you'll have to tell **MailTo** which email client you're using as described in the previous section.
+See just below for client-specific info.

+If you're using an unlisted client and having problems (commas or diacritics in names can cause problems), you can force **MailTo** to call the client with just email addresses (no names).
+Use `mailtoconf` or `mailtoformat` to do this.
+If you're having problems with a specific client, [let me know](#feedback) and I'll see what I can do about adding explicit support for it.

 ## Supported clients ##

 In *theory*, any email client should work, as **MailTo** uses the `mailto:` protocol to call your email client.
 If an email client doesn't support this protocol, give the developers and earful because it really should ;)

+If the client does support the protocol, but doesn't work properly with **MailTo**, [let me know](#feedback) and I can possibly add formatting rules for that client.

-The following email clients definitely work:
+The following email clients currently work "out of the box":

 * Mail.app
 * Sparrow
+* Thunderbird

+The following email clients work, but you have to tell **MailTo** you're using the client:

+* Airmail
+* Unibox
 * MailMate
-* Unibox
-* Thunderbird
 * Google Chrome (if you've [set a handler](https://support.google.com/chrome/answer/1382847?hl=en))

-The following work with caveats:

-* Airmail (only accepts email addresses, no names)

 The following do **not** work: